-A few days ago a pharmacist I don’t go to (because he doesn’t supply PBS prescriptions – ie. poor and ill people on welfare for whatever reason) called me about coming to my house to do a ‘medication inventory’.
+A few days ago a pharmacist I don’t go to (because he doesn’t supply PBS prescriptions – ie. poor and ill people on welfare for whatever reason) but who has links to my GP’s office called me about coming to my house to do a ‘medication inventory’.
 I presume this means going through my bathroom cupboards to see if I have a stash of out of date medicines and am taking them incorrectly.

 Excuse me?
 I had to argue with him.
 I have, with the help of my doctors, been managing my Rheumatoid Disease for 37 years.
 I am not elderly, I have a Master’s Degree and I do NOT have dementia.
 I do not need some strange man coming into my home uninvited to tell me if I am ‘doing it right’.